notch8/stack_car/templates/README.md

 1) Install Docker.app

-2) Get .env file from team member
+2) Get .env file from team member or copy it from .env.example and fill it out

 3) gem install stack_car